 2. Reduce Stress

 We all know that stress is bad for us, but how does stress affect the immune system?
-Last year I watched a documentary called Cancer: The Integrative Perspective.
-It explained that our immune system requires a lot of energy to function properly.
+Last year I watched a documentary about cancer which covered the topic of the immune system.
+I learned that our immune system requires a lot of energy to function properly.
 When we are stressed, most of our energy goes to our adrenal system, so our immune system ends up being compromised.
 Furthermore, our ‘stress hormone’ cortisol has a suppressive effect on the immune system, leaving our bodies more susceptible to infections.

 For some ideas on how to reduce stress, have a look at my post on unique self-care ideas.